bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2017-11-24
+* :sparkles: `BProgram` allows appending and prepending source code programmatically, using `appendSource` and `prependSource`.
+These can be used to add environment simulation without touching the simulated model.
+Or just to act as includes, e.g. for common set-ups.
+* :bug: `InMemoryEventLoggingListener` cleans its event log when a run begins, so it can be reused for multiple runs.
+* :arrows_counterclockwise: Reduced method accessibility in `BProgram`, so subclassers have harder time getting into trouble.
+* :put_trash_in_its_place: `BProgramListener` renamed to `BProgramRunnerListener`, since that is the object it listens to.

 ## 2017-11-23
 * :arrow_up: `DfsProgramVerifier` uses `FullVisitedNodeStore` by default (preferring correctness over speed in the default case).
 * :arrow_up: Updated the Dining Philosopher example to use advanced features.
 Also added it as a unit test.